 On the way, the girl met many inspiring teachers.
 When she first arrived to Mysore, India, in 2014, she studied first with R. Saraswathi Jois (Sri K.Pattabhi Jois Ashtanga Yoga Institute), and then with Bharat Shetty, long-term student of BKS Iyengar, and Pratima Giridhar (Aananda Yoga India), where she later took her Yoga Alliance teacher training RYT 500 hours.
 Later she also did an ashtanga yoga teacher training for primary series with David Swenson, and for intermediate series with Manju Jois.
 She also got inspired by the interesting practice with David Williams.

-Nevertheless, her perception of yoga as a way of life turned into a new direction when she met her teacher Vinay Kumar (Prana Vashya Yoga Shala) in Mysore in 2015.
+Nevertheless, her perception of yoga as a way of life turned into a new direction when she met Vinay Kumar (Prana Vashya Yoga Shala) in Mysore in 2015.
 Vinay helped her to understand that yoga is not only about physical practice, but it has much more to offer.
 It allowed her to finally open her eyes to see things in a new light.
-She found new inspiration and motivation to practice and delve deeper into subtler elements of yoga.
-Ever since then, she has been returning to continue learning, and eventually also became authorised/certified to teach prana vashya yoga, the system of yoga discovered by Vinay.
+She found new inspiration and motivation to practice and delve deeper into subtler elements of yoga (pranayama and further).
+Ever since then, she has been returning to continue learning, and eventually also became certified to teach prana vashya yoga, the system of yoga discovered by Vinay.
 Later on, Vinay also authorised her to prepare and recommend practicioners for his teacher traning (with a right to grant them “a permission letter“).

 To her students, she endeavours to give what she has learnt from her teachers, to inspire them with great enthusiasm to their own personal practice of yoga not only on their yoga mats but also in their lives, and to share with them the energy, inner peace and joy, which yoga brings.
 She believes that there is only one yoga, and everyone can find in it what they are looking for in their lives at the moment, and as such get through the wonderful yet sometimes difficult journey to the self-realisation.